 Metro CLI tool

 Nylo provides a CLI tool called Metro.
-It's been built so you can run commands in the terminal to create things.
-Using Metro, you can create the following in your projects:
+It's been built, so you can run commands in the terminal to create things.
+With Metro, you can create the following in your project:

 - Stateful widgets and stateless widgets